PhucDo122001/G8-GARAGE-Projiect-CS4273/README.md

 ## 2. About the structure

-- Folder Code: contain whole codes, include FE - BE - Database, ...
+- Folder Code: contain whole codes, include BUS-DAO-DTO - Database, ...

 - Folder Diagram: hold your .png files, those are diagrams that you need to submit quickly.